 This is EVA Air's Boeing 747-400 Combi

-This is the airline's Boeing 747-400F (Freighter) (My photo)When I decided to fly to TPE (Taipei Taoyuan) from HKG (Hong Kong), I knew EVA Air was once of the airlines I had to fly again.
-Initially I wanted to do both ways EVA Air, but because flying on China Airlines especially on the Boeing 747-400 was very tempting, I decided to do one way of both airlines on HKG-TPE-HKG which means separate tickets which cost slightly more than EVA Air's special return ticket fare.
+This is the airline's Boeing 747-400F (Freighter) (My photo)When I decided to fly to TPE (Taipei Taoyuan) from HKG (Hong Kong), I knew EVA Air was one of the airlines I had to fly again.
+Initially, I wanted to do both ways EVA Air, but because flying on China Airlines especially on the Boeing 747-400 was very tempting, I decided to do one way of both airlines on HKG-TPE-HKG which means separate tickets which cost slightly more than EVA Air's special return ticket fare.
 Flying both ways on China Airlines wasn't exactly appealing to me!
-(I know, i can be fussy at times) In addition, EVA Air was retiring the MD-90 and it was so happened that this aircraft type was flying on this route so the decision was made then.
+(I know, I can be fussy at times) In addition, EVA Air was retiring the MD-90 and it so happened that this aircraft type was flying on this route so the decision was made then.

 This is the MD-90 in the current livery.